From A Wiki of Ice and Fire

-As the heirs of Bittersteel discipline is like mother's milk to the men of the Golden Company.
-They are able to march quickly after a haphazard and disorganized landing with the chaos that would have inevitably delayed a hastily assembled host of household knights and local levies.
+As the heirs of Bittersteel, discipline is like mother's milk to the men of the Golden Company.
+They are able to march quickly after a haphazard and disorganized landing without the chaos that would have inevitably delayed a hastily assembled host of household knights and local levies.

 The high officers display a rude splendour.
 Like many in their trade they keep their worldly wealth upon their person: jewelled swords, inlaid armour, heavy torcs, and fine silks are very much in evidence.
 During the high officers meeting with Griff in Volon Therys, Griff notes that every man wears a lord’s ransom in golden arm rings.
 Each ring signifies one year’s service with the Golden Company.